spy16/kiwi/index/bptree/README.md

 nodes store only keys and pointers to child nodes whereas leaf nodes store key, value and pointers to right and left siblings for range scans.

+First page is reserved for metadata about the tree which includes the page size used to initialize, maximum key size, free list etc.

 ### Page Layouts

+* Meta page:

+    ```plaintext
+    --- header section ---
+    magic   (2 bytes) - a constant magic marker
+    version (1 byte) - version of the implementation
+    flags   (1 byte) - control flags if any (unused)
+    keySz   (2 byte) - max key size allowed (i.e., upto 2^16-1)
+    pageSz  (4 byte) - page size used to init index
+    size    (4 byte) - number of entries in the tree
+    rootID  (4 byte) - pointer to the root node
+    freeSz  (4 byte) - size of the free list (allocated but unused page ids)
+    ---- header ends -----
+    freeId1 (4 byte) - pointer to a free page
+    ...
+    ```

 * Leaf Node: